gsotirchos/home-service-bot/README.md

     * Pickup = 1<br/>
         A pickup is to be executed.
 If notified about the robot's state changing to Finished (0) then any markers will be hidden and the marker's state will advance to Dropoff (2).
     * Dropoff = 2<br/>
-        A dropoff is to be performed.
+        A dropoff is to be executed.
 If notified about the robot's state changing to Finished (0) then a marker will be shown at the last goal issued to `move_base` and the marker's state will advance to Finished (0).

 #### Subscribed Topics